-Net assets with donor restrictions that are to be held in perpetuity at June 30, 2019 and 2018 consisted of the following:
+Net assets with donor restrictions that are to be held in perpetuity at June 30, 2020 and 2019 consisted of the following:

-2019 2018 Trusts held by third parties \$ 584,442 \$ 585,224
+2020 2019 Trusts held by third parties \$ 567,522 \$ 584,442

-NOTE O - SUBSEQUENT EVENTS
+NOTE P - SUBSEQUENT EVENTS

-Management has evaluated subsequent events for the year ended June 30, 2019, the date of the financial statements, through March 27, 2020, which is the date the financial statements were available to be issued.
+Management has evaluated subsequent events for the year ended June 30, 2020 through January 5, 2021, which is the date the financial statements were available to be issued.
+Pursuant to the requirements, there were no events or transactions occurring during the subsequent event reporting period which require recognition or disclosure in the financial statements.